protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

   DATA_SEARCH = 1 [deprecated = true];
   DATA_DISPLAY = 2 [
     (string_name) = "display_value"
-  ]
+  ];
 }
 ```

-Continue to the next section, [Custom Options](#customoptions) to see how to
+See [Custom Options](#customoptions) to see how to apply custom options to enum
-apply custom options to enum values and to fields.
+values and to fields.

 ### Custom Options {#customoptions}

-Protocol Buffers even allow you to define and use your own options.
+Protocol Buffers also allows you to define and use your own options.
 Note that
 this is an **advanced feature** which most people don't need.
 Since options are
 defined by the messages defined in `google/protobuf/descriptor.proto` (like
 `FileOptions` or `FieldOptions`), defining your own options is simply a matter